 However, I am pleased to say that I am improving on finding a good balance.
 Not by leaps and bounds, but I am getting better.
 Slowly.

 There is still pain.
 And there is still swelling.
 But both are decreasing dramatically.

 The pain is a bit frustrating because it seems that no matter how much I work on my flexing and range of motion exercises, I am not winning the battle.
 Things are still tender and sore, and I am tired of that!
 For the most part, the soreness is very mild and expected.
 But every once in a while, I will move my ankle just right (or just wrong!) and I will feel more than just a mild bit of pain!
 At this point, I am not worried about it though.
 Instead, I think it’s just because I’ve moved my ankle in a way that my muscles and tendons weren’t expecting and it’s just their way of saying “take it easy, silly girl!”.
 If by the end of Phase II (two more weeks) I am still experiencing these pains, I will call the doctor to make sure everything is OK.

-With two weeks remaining in Phase II, I am just working on my rehabilitation exercises so that I am able to run again when Phase III begins.
-I will be housesitting for the majority of this time, so will use the opportunity to rest and elevate a bit more, too.
-At this point, there isn’t really much more I can do—other than keep pushing through the exercises to strengthen my ankle and my leg.
+With two weeks remaining in Phase II, I am just working on my rehabilitation exercises so that I can run again when Phase III begins.
+I will be house-sitting for the majority of this time, so will use the opportunity to rest and elevate a bit more, too.
+At this point, there isn’t really much more I can do, other than keep pushing through the exercises to strengthen my ankle and my leg.

-With luck (and hand work, and a bit of restraint!) my next bi-weekly update will include a lot of positive progress for my healing.
+With luck (and hard work, and a bit of restraint!) my next bi-weekly update will include a lot of positive progress for my healing.
 So please stay tuned!

 To read more about my progress, follow the links below: